This post was last Updated on September 18, 2020

 How to get to La Fenouillère

 La fenouillère is easily located near the southern France A8 highway.
-Coming from the north of France or anywhere in Belgium, The Netherlands or Germany , you want to get on the A6 highway (beautifully called the “route du soleil”, highway of the sun).
-In Lyon you continue on the A7 and in Aix-en-Provence you switch to the A8 direction Nice.
+Coming from the north of France or anywhere in Belgium, The Netherlands or Germany, you want to get on the A6 highway (beautifully called the “route du soleil”, the highway of the sun).
+In Lyon, you continue on the A7 and in Aix-en-Provence, you switch to the A8 direction Nice.

 Coming from the west of France or from Spain, you follow the coastal A9 highway and take the A8 in Aix-en-Provence as well.
 Coming from the Cote d’Azur or Italy you want to take the A8 in Nice and drive towards Aix-en-Provence.

-If you’re coming by train or plane, we highly recommend to rent a car to get to La Fenouillère and to visit the region.
+If you’re coming by train or plane, we highly recommend renting a car to get to La Fenouillère and to visit the region.

 Where to stay at La Fenouillère

 The initial idea of the bed and breakfast principle is staying in someone’s home.
 People rent out a couple of rooms because they like to provide hospitality and because they want to get to know new people.
 La Fenouillère fits exactly in this concept.
 It’s a home with three guest rooms, stylishly decorated according to a certain theme.

 The “La vie en rose” room has pink aspects and the “Lavender” room obviously leans towards the light purple colour which reflects the landscapes of lavender fields in the region.
 We stayed in the “TonPierre” room, highlighting the ochre colour of the mineral.